How to Get to Belize Dive Haven

 Travelling by Boat

 You’ll be met at Philip Goldson International Airport by Belize Dive Haven staff.
 From there, you and your luggage will travel by passenger van to the marina.
 Once at the marina, you can freshen up and can enjoy some food and drinks at the pizzeria while we prepare the boats.

 The boat ride is about an hour and a half to the resort.
 All luggage follows in a second boat, so it’s imperative that you properly tag and label bags.
 Once arriving at Belize Dive Haven, you will be greeted by the staff with a welcome drink and provided room keys to settle in and freshen up.

 Travelling by Plane

 Belize Dive Haven now has a new 2,000-foot runway in service.
 The airstrip allows our customers to charter direct flights from Belize International Airport to the resort.
 Currently, two airlines are providing service to Belize Dive Haven: Tropic Air & Maya Airlines.

 Visit us at Belize Dive Haven!
-For a limited time, we’re offering week-long vacations at a discounted rate.
-For only $1,7999 USD, you can enjoy 8 days and 7 nights at the resort with 2 dives per day.
+Come and enjoy week-long vacations where you can enjoy 8 days and 7 nights at the resort with 3 dives per day.
 The package also includes 3 freshly prepared meals per day and private tender transportation to and from the airport.